Cloud infrastructure segmentation with the Check Point next-generation firewall

 Configure the firewall gateway

-This guide describes how to configure firewalls with basic access control and NAT policies required for performance testing but insufficient for production deployment.
+In this guide, you will configure a firewall with basic access control and NAT policies required for performance testing but insufficient for production use.

-Learn more about Check Point capabilities and configuration with our free course, A Deep Dive into Network Security.
+Learn more about Check Point features and configuration options with our free course, A Deep Dive into Network Security.

-Connect to the control segment via a VPN
+Connect to the control segment through a VPN

 , dmz